German tabloid attacks ECB chief Lagarde as 'Madam Inflation' - Up News Info

 The newspaper called Lagarde “Madam Inflation,,” accusing her of being a high-earner who liked wearing luxury fashion and saying she didn’t seem to care about ordinary people’s difficulties.
 “Christine Lagarde is melting pensions, wages and savings,” it said.

-Asked about the article by Reuters, an ECB spokesperson noted that in her Thursday news conference Lagarde had acknowledged inflation is “clearly of concern” to citizens, and said policymakers did a “lot of soul-searching” before holding off on tightening policy.
+Asked about the article by Reuters, an ECB spokesperson noted that in her Thursday news conference Lagarde had acknowledged inflation is “clearly of concern” to citizens, and said policymakers did a “lot of soul-searching” before concluding inflation would ease again next year.

+In an interview with German magazine Spiegel also published on Saturday, Lagarde showed sympathy with the plight of the ordinary German, saying she had noticed increases in the price of groceries at first hand.

+“I do my own shopping and pay attention to how prices develop,” Lagarde said.
+“I see that some everyday items like yogurt, bread or butter are becoming more expensive.”

 Bild’s attack comes a week after German central bank chief Jens Weidmann, an outspoken critic of ECB policy, quit his job, arguing that 10 years in the role is enough while also warning over inflation risks.